 Once the individual is stabilized, the head is assessed for other injuries such as bleeding, cuts and soft tissue damage.

-The signs of traumatic brain injury that manifested from head trauma might be present right away or take time to arise.
+Furthermore, the signs of traumatic brain injury that manifested from head trauma might be present right away or take time to arise.
 Remember that these signs also depend on the region of the brain that is impaired and if there is bleeding beneath the skull and within the brain.

 What are the signs after head trauma?